 - The bathrooms at Mwaleshi have flush toilets and plumbed taps and basins.
 Bucket showers are available throughout the day, with hot water available on request.

 Health & safety

 - Staff are trained in first aid, and first aid kits are located in the office and all vehicles.
-The closest doctor is in Mfuwe – a 50 minute flight from Mwaleshi, then a road transfer of approximately 25 minutes.
+The closest doctor is in Mfuwe – a 50-minute flight from Mwaleshi, then a road transfer of approximately 25 minutes.

-Fire safety: There are fire extinguishers in all common areas and sand buckets outside each chalet.
+- There are fire extinguishers in all common areas and sand buckets outside each chalet.

 - A complimentary laundry service is included, but this does not include ladies underwear; washing powder for this is provided in each bathroom.
 Note that clothes are hand washed and coal ironed.

 - There is a secure box in the staff quarters if you wish to leave valuables there.
 No exchange facilities are provided.

 - No money is accepted at Mwaleshi.
 Any necessary payments may be made at Tafika which accepts cash in UK pounds, US dollars, euros and Zambian kwacha.
 Visa and Mastercard are accepted, with a small surcharge.

 Alternative places to stay in this same area.